 So, whether 55 years of hurt ends on Sunday night or not, it’s worth remembering the 1,000 years of history that inspired the lyrics “three lions on a shirt” in the now famous ‘It’s coming home’ anthem.

-We are Kudos director Denise Leatt has raised money for charity, whilst conquering her lifelong fear of height, by abseiling 212ft down the Derby Cathedral.
+We are Kudos director Denise Leatt not only raised over £650 for charity but also conquered her lifelong fear of height in abseiling 212ft down the Derby Cathedral.

 Thailicious needed a rebrand.
 Using the existing name, the first step for We are Kudos was to explore the culture and delights of Thailand.
 Sadly, this didn’t involve a trip to Thailand, but lots of research into Thai culture and cuisine including the spices and flavours used in traditional cooking.